-The following is a brief discussion of the experience, qualifications, attributes and skills that led us to the conclusion that our nominees for director should serve as directors for the Company: For our Chairman, Mr. Dawson, and our President, Chief Executive Officer, Mr. Jumper, their respective leadership qualities, technical expertise and long experience in the seismic industry.
+The following is a brief discussion of the experience, qualifications, attributes and skills that led us to the conclusion that our nominees for director should serve as directors for the Company: For our President and Chief Executive Officer, Mr. Jumper, his leadership qualities, technical expertise and long experience in the seismic industry.
 For Mr. Brown, his long experience in the energy field both as an executive officer and as a consultant.
 For Mr. Cooper, his long experience as an executive in the seismic division of a major oil company.
 For Mr. Hoover, his long experience in geophysical research and management for a major oil company and his expertise in the geophysical sciences.
 For Mr. Ladd, his legal and business expertise and his experience as director for other public companies.
 For Mr. North, his accounting and auditing expertise and experience.
 For Mr. Thompson, his long experience in the oil and gas drilling and producing industry.